shachar31/The-dynamic-parcel-routing-with-endogenous-service-times-in-a-hyper-connected-network-problem/README.md

 # Dynamic Parcel Routing with Endogenous Service Times in a Hyper-Connected Network

-This project implements a system to optimize parcel routing and delivery times within a hyper-connected grid network using advanced transportation algorithms including Fixed Dwell Time (FDT) and Anti-bunching Priority Routing (APR).
+This project implements a system to optimize parcel routing and delivery times within a hyper-connected network.

 ## Project Structure
 - `parameters.py`: Sets up the problem parameters and other parameters used by the algorithms, detailed below.